-SJCOG, Inc. will be provided an overall easement on approximately 90.64 +/- acres of row and field crop habitat easement land under the SJMSCP.
-Also, SJCOG, Inc. will be provided an endowment to be set for the preserve as the project proceeds in the amount of roughly \$380,403.39 (90.64 acres x \$4,196.86 per acre 2017 endowment) for land management and enhancements as required under the SJMSCP permits.
+SJCOG, Inc. will be acquiring an overall easement on approximately 68 +/- acres of active agricultural habitat as irrigated pasture under the SJMSCP.
+The cost of the easement is valued at an average cost not to exceed \$6,000 per acre with a total acquisition cost of approximately \$408,000 and the applicable closing costs required.
+Also, SJCOG, Inc. will be providing an endowment to be set aside in a specific endowment fund for the preserve in the amount of roughly \$285,386.48 (68 +/- acres x \$4,196.86 per acre for 2017 endowment amount).

+These funds will be used for land management and enhancements as required under the SJMSCP permits.